mssanwel/Underwater_Acoustic_Communication-Localisation/README.md

 We hope that together we can make the oceans more accesible and push through innovative products.
 Have a look at our awesome work at BREED Robotics: [https://innoacademy.engg.hku.hk/robofishbreed2021/]

-The paper can be accessed here : [LINK]
+The paper can be accessed here : [<iframe src="https://docs.google.com/document/d/e/2PACX-1vSdPAR8D518EeIv54pgXGE0jH-yqpE2_uuko3XwDP2sL2X1Rfx7B4O1CWh-QMBonA/pub?embedded=true"></iframe>]

 Authors: